No-Bake Energy Bites

 This post may contain affiliate links.
 Read my full disclosure policy.

-Every once in a while, I go on a health kick, and in dramatic fashion, I purge our kitchen of all processed junk food.
-Unfortunately, my enthusiasm for healthy eating is not shared by my children, who come home from school starving, open the pantry, and yell, “Mom!
+Every once in a while, I go on a health kick and, in dramatic fashion, purge our kitchen of all processed junk food.
+Unfortunately, my enthusiasm for healthy eating isn’t shared by my kids, who come home from school starving, open the pantry, and yell, “Mom!
 There’s nothing to eat!”
-Enter these energy bites—they make a delicious on-the-go breakfast, lunch-box stuffer, or afternoon pick-me-up with a cup of coffee.
+Enter these energy bites—they make a perfect on-the-go breakfast, lunchbox stuffer, or afternoon pick-me-up with a cup of coffee.

-Made with oats, nuts, and peanut butter, they’re the type of wholesome treat that you can feel good about giving your family.
-Though they’re no-bake, I toast the oats and nuts together in a skillet before mixing them with the other ingredients.
-This quick step takes the raw edge off the oats, giving them a golden-toasty flavor and also enhances the taste of the nuts.
-Finely chopped dates lend a little natural sweetness and fiber, and their stickiness helps bind the balls together.
+Made with oats, nuts, and peanut butter, they’re the kind of wholesome snack you can feel good about eating.
+Even though they’re no-bake, I like to toast the oats and nuts in a skillet before mixing them with the other ingredients.
+This quick step gives the oats a golden, toasty flavor and enhances the taste of the nuts.
+Finely chopped dates add natural sweetness and fiber, while their stickiness helps bind everything together.

 “Wow, these are delicious!
 Not to mention a great way for me to get a healthy protein energy boost during the day.”